cronvel/string-kit/bdd-spec.md

 expect( string.escape.html( "<This> isn't \"R&D\"" ) ).to.be( "&lt;This&gt; isn't \"R&amp;D\"" ) ;
 ```

-escape.htmlAttr() should escape a string so that it will be suitable as an HTML tag attribute.
+escape.htmlAttr() should escape a string so that it will be suitable as an HTML tag attribute's value.

 ```js
 //console.log( string.escape.htmlAttr( "<This> isn't \"R&D\"" ) ) ;